malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 ## Training and Testing Round 2

-Let's have the reinforcement learner continue training, this time against `DumbPlayer`, using the epsilon parameter to accomplish greater exploration.
+Let's have the reinforcement learner continue training, this time against `RandomPlayer`, using the epsilon parameter to accomplish greater exploration.
 After 1,000,000 training games, let's test the reinforcement learner again:

 ![tictactoe6](/assets/images/rl_tictactoe/tictactoe6.svg)